 Also, we recommend a friction sway damper or hitch with built-in sway control be provided for your unit.
-Please consult your dealer regarding this equipment, as the RV manufacturer does not provide sway control devices.
+Please consult your dealer regarding this equipment.

 Tongue weight - The tongue weight should be between 10% to 15% of the total travel trailer weight.
 See page B-5 of this manual regarding the proper weight distribution of your recreation vehicle.